insanity54/nanowrimo2017_practice/storynotes.md

     * Aldo has a dark past where he was experimented on & used as a weapon.
 Tsubasa-sensei saved Aldo, but Aldo is mentally unstable sometimes and likes to kill ppl.
 Aldo is strong with physical/Astral weaponry but not mentally.
     * Aldo is strapped to a chair and forcely administered a massive dose of Esperin
     * Aldo is transported to a battlefield and kills lots of ppl
+    * Aldo is transformed to a hysterical killing maniac through trauma and abuse
     * Aldo is saved by a young Tsubasa sensei
   * Aldo gets his head fux'd by Marth's barrier, which turns Aldo's distaste for Marth into an attraction to Marth
     * The barrier was meant to conter-attack then attract the evil esper to Marth once the Evil esper tried to make any changes to Marth's Astral realm.